 The mind's experience of time differs in that subconsciously it can merely recollect or imagine static moments whereas consciously it can conceive the flow of time.
-To some extent conditioning plays a role in conscious deliberation but our awareness of the present moment "now" is far more complex.
+To a large extent conditioning plays a role in conscious deliberation -- free will -- but our awareness of the present moment "now" is far more complex.

 Conditioned Free Will in Decision Making

-To suggest you chose to do this rather than that, and therefore changed your future, implies that there was a future that now is different.
+To suggest you chose to do this rather than that, and therefore altered the outcome, implies that there was a future that now is different.

 If, rather than doing this thing, we make a choice and decided upon a different course of action, we assume this will change our future outcome.
-Do we have this ability to freely control our destiny?
+In experiencing time, do we have this ability to freely control our destiny?
 What does making a choice really entail?